-Figure 5 shows an example in both a macro- and microcellular environment.
-We compare curves for a 4×4 system at 15dB SNR in a macro- and a microcellular environment.
-For macrocells, a distance of 2000m was assumed, while for the microcell, 500m are used.
-We also show the cdf for a simple channel, namely the independent Rayleigh fading at all antenna elements.
-We see that the loss in outage capacity (compared to the ideal case) is on the order of 40% for macrocells, and 30% for microcells if the antenna elements are spaced half a wavelength apart.
+Fig. 5 shows an example in both a macro- and microcellular environment.
+We compare curves for a 4×4 system at 10 dB SNR in a macro- and a microcellular environment.
+For macrocells, a distance of 2000 m was assumed, whereas for the microcell, 500 m are used.
+We also show the cdf for a simple channel, namely, the independent Rayleigh fading at all antenna elements.
+We see that the loss in outage capacity (compared with the ideal case) is on the order of 40% for macrocells and 30% for microcells if the antenna elements are spaced half a wavelength apart.
 The higher loss in macrocells is mainly due to the correlation between the signals at the BS.
-This is also confirmed by Fig. 4b, which shows the result for an antenna spacing of 20λ .
+This is also confirmed by Fig. 5(b), which shows the result for an antenna spacing of 20λ .
 We see that the capacity is actually slightly larger in the macrocell than in the microcell.
 Similar effects could also be achieved by polarization diversity or pattern diversity.